maelstrom-software/maelstrom/website/content/blog/spawning-processes-in-linux/index.md

 }
 ```

-Before we call `exec` in the child, we are able to do some "housekeeping".
-This allows us to
+Before we call `exec` in the child, we do some what I will call "housekeeping".
+This is where we
+redirect `stdout` to `/dev/null` by calling `dup2`.
+In this snippet we aren't doing much, but there
-do things like call `dup2` to set up stdout.
-What some refer to as the "elegance" of fork is
+are many different things you could do at this point.
+What some refer to as the "elegance" of fork
-tied directly to this ability to do the "housekeeping" by writing plain code.
+is tied directly to this ability to do the "housekeeping" by writing plain code as we have done in
+this code snippet.

-This "housekeeping" code needs to be written with care.
+The "housekeeping" code needs to be written with care.
 The rules that need to be followed can be
 referred to as "fork-safety".

+### Fork Safety

 The copy of the calling process created by fork is single threaded.
 The calling thread is the only
 thread copied.
+Also now the thread that the current stack was start with has changed.
+All this can
-This can cause an unusual programming environment in the child.
-Taking locks and
+create an unusual programming environment in the child where many things don't work right and must
-allocating memory can cause things to break.
-Things like the TLS are not set-up and won't work
-right.

-Another thing to consider with "fork-safety" is the state of the signal handlers.
-If a child gets a
-signal before calling `exec` it will execute an inherited signal handler from the parent,
-which itself could end up doing something unexpected.
+be avoided.

+All of the following (and more) won't work correctly.
+- taking locks
+- allocating memory (on the heap)
+- using TLS
+- calling signal handlers

+For the code in Maelstrom that runs during this "housekeeping" we chose to make it "no_std" mainly
+to help avoid calling into code that will break due to the previously stated restrictions.

 ## `vfork`
 It turns out a large amount of the time spent in fork is used dealing with copying the virtual
 memory, and the more memory you have mapped, the longer it can take.
 If we were able to avoid that
 we can speed things up.
 This is exactly what vfork does.

 When using vfork the child process shares the same memory space as the parent.
-The child process is
+The child process
-using the same stack memory as the parent.
-Having two different threads (or in this case process) at
+thread is sharing the same stack memory as the parent calling thread.
+Having two different threads
-the same time, doesn't work.
-So the calling thread in parent process is suspended until the child
-calls `exec` or `_exit`.
+(or in this case processes) use the same stack at the same time simultaneously, doesn't work.
+So the
+calling thread in the parent process is suspended until the child calls `exec` or `_exit`.

 ```ascii-art
 calling thread                  child process